LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Quests/Paperchase.md

 	- Home Address
 	- Occupation
 	- Religion of choice
-- The D41 form is returned to the Chief Clerk, who has fallen asleep at his desk.
-- Handing in the D41 form, the Chief Clerk offers over the A38 form
+6. The D41 form is returned to the Chief Clerk, who has fallen asleep at his desk.
+Handing in the D41 form, the Chief Clerk offers over the A38 form
+8. An A38 form is acquired and requires the following information:
+	-